IntelliTect/Coalesce/docs/modeling/model-components/attributes.md

 The displayed name of a property can also be set via the `[DisplayName]` attribute.

 ### [Description]
-The description of a class.
+The description of a type, such as a class, property, method, or parameter.

 ### [Required]